anyalink99/settrainer.github.io/README.md

 ---

 **Set Pro Training** is a high-performance, browser-first trainer for the classic card game **Set**.
-It focuses on speed practice, repeatable drills, and clean analytics—while keeping everything lightweight (vanilla JS) and easy to run locally.
+It focuses on speed practice, repeatable drills, and clean analytics - while keeping everything lightweight (vanilla JS) and easy to run locally.

 ---